ShprAlex/SproutLife/README.md

 Sprout Life is an extension of Conway’s Game of Life which enables reproduction and mutation among the patterns on the board.
 We treat patterns of cells like organisms.
 Organisms grow and reproduce according to the rules of GOL, with a couple of slight changes.
 Organisms develop beneficial mutations which are passed down to their offspring.
 We can see evolution take place as successful organisms take over the board.

 From their evolution we can see that there is a trade-off between individual benefit and collective stability.
-Paradoxically, it turns out that greater reproductive ability and longer life span do not always help an organism and its descendants to thrive.
+Paradoxically, it turns out that greater reproductive ability and longer lifespan do not always help an organism and its descendants to thrive.

 We can encourage bigger, more complex organisms to dominate over smaller organisms.
 In this way we create an open ended problem for evolution to solve.
 It’s exciting because there is no limit to how complex the evolved organisms can get.